Military Poncho Shelter Configurations using Trekking Poles

 The construction of this configuration can be either right or left.

-The lean-to with a closed side is a modification to the classic lean-to shelter.
-This configuration uses the same supplies and knots as the other two shelters.
+The lean-to with a closed side is an adaptation of the classic lean-to shelter.
+This setup uses the same supplies and knots as the other two shelter configurations.

 Military Poncho Shelter Configurations Using Trekking Poles